Local Scale Invariance and Inflation: Conclusion

 \section{Conclusion}

 In this paper, we have implemented the local scale invariance to describe the inflation.
 Assuming $\mathcal{S}_i=0$ and considering non-zero value for the temporal part $S_t$ we have obtained the background solution near the de-Sitter solution.
 The non-zero value of $S_t$ fixes the period of inflation.
 We can have 60 e-folding for very small value of $f S_t$.
-Further, we have also solved for power spectrum of scalar field by perturbing all the scalar fields.
+Further, we have also solved for power spectrum of scalar field by perturbing all the scalar fields and shown its consistency with the Planck data 2015.
 Here, we have considered that the coupling $f$ is very small so that the perturbation $f \hat{S}_0$ in conformal time frame is smaller than that of perturbed scalar field $\hat{\phi}$.
 Incorporating the background value of $S_t$ we have shown that we have similar perturbation equation as we obtain in the standard scenario.
 However, we obtain reduced mass of scalar field by a small fraction which is function of coupling $f$.
-To achieve the required value of power spectrum, we obtained $\frac{\lambda}{\beta} \leqslant 10^{-8}$ for $\phi_0\geqslant M_P$.
 Thus, $S_t$ has also its crucial role in obtaining definite value of the scalar power spectrum.
+The non zero value of $f$ is also a requirement in the same way as of $S_t$, since $f=0$ also sets $\dot {\phi} =0$ (see Eq. (\ref{S1})), i.e., $\phi$ is constant and hence it causes problem in the exit of inflation.
 In this paper, we have considered a scale invariant $\phi^4$ potential.
 We can generalize it for other scale invariant potentials to explain the cosmological data.
 Thus, the scale invariance may be used in wide range to explain both inflation and current acceleration of the universe.
-In future, we would like to generalize it by considering the perturbation $\hat{S}_0$ and $\hat{S}_i$ that could make the scale invariance more viable. \\
+In future, we would like to generalize our results by considering the perturbation $\hat{S}_0$ and $\hat{S}_t.$ \\

 {\bf Acknowledgements}